The Advisory Board provides advice to the Management Team on strategic direction and where appropriate implementation.

 Sue Bailey is a Consultant Child and Adolescent Forensic Psychiatrist focusing on risks presented by and to young people who enter the mental health, social care and youth justice systems nationally and internationally.
 She is the immediate past-President of the Royal College of Psychiatrists and currently Chair of the Academy of Medical Royal Colleges.
 As President of the Royal College of Psychiatrists she worked with health and social care professionals, patients and carers to bring about Parity of Esteem between mental and physical health.
 In her further role as Chair of the Children and Young People’s Mental Health Coalition she co-chairs the Royal College of Psychiatrists’ Commission for Values-based CAMHS.

 David took up his current post as Chief Executive of the CQC (Care Quality Commission) in July 2012.
 As part of a root-and-branch reorganization he instituted an extended exercise exploring the values shared by everyone working in CQC.
 These now guide the work of the Commission.
 David was born and brought up in Blackburn in Lancashire and graduated from Bradford University in 1978.
 He was previously the Director General of Social Care, Local Government and Care Partnerships at the Department of Health, the President of the Association of Directors of Social Services, and the first Chief Inspector of the Commission for Social Care Inspection.
 From 1996 to 2003, David was Director of Social Services at London Borough of Greenwich as well as a member of the Greenwich Primary Care Trust Board and the Professional Executive Committee.
 He was awarded a CBE in 2003, and, in 2004, was an Honorary Doctorate in Law by Greenwich University.
+He received a knighthood in the New Years Honours list 2017 for services to health and social care.

 Read More: http://www.cqc.org.uk